GFouilhe-AThiriet/Projet-L3/README.md

 ### Introduction

 We are two 3rd year students in Mathematics at the University of Montpellier.
 We are taking part in a research project under supervision of Joseph Salmon, Benjamin Charlier and Camille Garcin.
-It mainly focuses on various visualisation tasks of a sample of a Pl@ntnet dataset.
+It mainly focuses on various visualisation tasks of a sample of a Pl@ntNet dataset.